 How can these funds be used?

-The purpose of the RDS NE Public Involvement Fund Scheme is to provide limited funds to support the development of early-stage Public Involvement in research design.
-The RDS NE PI fund can be used to support a variety of public involvement activities in the design and development of health and social care research.
-Examples of appropriate use of RDS NE PI fund include:
+The purpose of the RDS NENC Public Involvement Fund Scheme is to provide limited funds to support the development of early-stage Public Involvement in research design.
+The RDS NENC PI fund can be used to support a variety of public involvement activities in the design and development of health and social care research.
+Examples of appropriate use of RDS NENC PI fund include:

-- Payment to patients and members of the public for their time and expertise in accordance with INVOLVE guidelines
+- Payment to patients and members of the public for their time and expertise in accordance with national and local guidelines;

-- Payment of appropriate support costs to enable carers or parents to be involved in relevant PI activities
+- Payment of appropriate support costs to enable carers or parents to be involved in relevant PI activities; and

-- Pay for materials which the researcher would not normally have access to within their organisation to support the PPI activity.
-E.g. play materials for activities with children.
+- Payment for materials which the researcher would not normally have access to within their organisation to support the PPI activity g. play materials for activities with children.

-How do I apply for RDS NE Public Involvement Funds?
+How do I apply for RDS NENC Public Involvement Funds?